MadLadSquad/UntitledImGuiFramework/README.md

 You can find the documentation in the [wiki](https://github.com/MadLadSquad/UntitledImGuiFramework/wiki)

 Documentation is written as pure learning material, code examples are in most cases provided and are written with both the C and C++ API in mind.
-Additionally there is specific documentation for distibuting applications including the framework on different platforms that may be used by OS maintainers to create packages for the framework
+Additionally, there is specific documentation for distibuting applications including the framework on different platforms that may be used by OS maintainers to create packages for the framework

 ## Showcase and Progress
-Coming soon, follow our [youtube channel](https://www.youtube.com/channel/UCWKEvueStyfeMGnkvVJuGxQ) and the [UntitledDesktopEnvironment wiki](https://trello.com/b/HmfuRY2K/untitleddesktop) for updates and some feature highlights soon!
+Coming soon, follow our [YouTube channel](https://www.youtube.com/channel/UCWKEvueStyfeMGnkvVJuGxQ) and the [UntitledDesktopEnvironment wiki](https://trello.com/b/HmfuRY2K/untitleddesktop) for updates and some feature highlights soon!